Chrisss09/Travel-Tracker/README.md

 To create my app I have used a number of technologies which are the following:

+* Balsamiqu
+  * To plan my project I used the software Balsamiqu as a recommendation from the Code Institute.

 * Virtual Environment
   * To setup my project I have used a virtual environment to install all the dependencies that I need to run my app.